I Don't Care (Angela Via song)

 "I Don't Care" is a song by American singer and actress Angela Via, written by David Frank, Steve Kipner and Pamela Sheyne.
-It was produced by Frank and Kipner for Via's self-titled debut album (2000).
+It was produced by Frank and Kipner for Via's unreleased self-titled debut album, which was intended for a June 2000 release.
 The single was released in the United States on September 19, charting on the Billboard Hot Singles Sales chart.

 "I Don't Care" was aimed at fans of Britney Spears (after the success of her single "...Baby One More Time"), Christina Aguilera (her hit "Genie in a Bottle" was co-written by Frank, Kipner and Sheyne), and 'N Sync.